nyyirs/SMSMotionDetection-NodeRed/README.md

-# Motion Detection with Raspberry Pi
+# SMS Motion Detection with Raspberry Pi

 This is a Node Red project that will send an SMS via twilio API when a motion is detected.